 All assignments and due dates are listed week by week.
 All should be completed by 11:59pm, eastern standard time, on the date the assignment is due.
-Further details about each assignment are below and on Canvas
+Further details about each assignment are below and on eCollege.

-\\\\The course schedule is subject to change, and I reserve the right to update and/or change this schedule as needed, but I will provide the class with proper notice before making any revisions or changes. \\\\
+The course schedule is subject to change, and I reserve the right to update and/or change this schedule as needed, but I will provide the class with proper notice before making any revisions or changes.

 Week What is due 1.
-May 29-Jun 3 Read the syllabus carefully and familiarize yourself with Canvas and how it works.
-Message me directly with any questions that you may have regarding the course-now is the time to do this, not the end of the semester.
-Discussion 1 - Student Introduction due Friday 6/1 at 11:59pm Journal 1 - due Sunday 6/3 at 11:59pm 2.
-Jun 4-10 Complete the assigned readings and watch assigned videos.
-Last day to drop with 50% refund Paper 1, Draft 1 - due Thursday 6/7 at 11:59pm 5/6 Discussion 2 - due Sunday 6/10 at 11:59pm 3.
-Jun 11-17 Complete the assigned readings.
-Discussion 3 - participate over the course of the week, but must be completed by Thursday 6/14 at 11:59pm Journal 2 - due Thursday 6/17 at 11:59pm 4.
-Jun 18-24 Watch assigned videos.
+September 3-8 Read the syllabus carefully and familiarize yourself with eCollege and how it works.
+Email me directly with any questions that you may have regarding the course-now is the time to do this, not the end of the semester.
+Discussion 1- Student Introduction due Sunday, September 8 th at 11:59pm 2.
+September 9-15 Complete the assigned readings and watch assigned videos.
+Journal 1 - due Thursday, 12 th at 11:59pm 3.
+September 16-22 Complete the assigned readings.
+Paper 1, Draft 1 - 3 pages of first draft due Thursday, 19 th at 11:59pm Discussion 2 - due Sunday, 22 nd at 11:59pm 4.
+September 23-29 Watch assigned videos.
+Discussion 3 - participate over the course of the week, but must be completed by Friday, 27 th at